ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 - Connecting Solution 2 with Solution 1 course recommendation.
 - Using real university course data and programme structures.

+---

 ## 15. Summary

 Solution 2 is a semantic web-based Career Path / Skill Gap Analysis prototype.
 It uses a small O*NET-based dataset prepared in XML format and validated with XSD.
 The validated XML data is converted into RDF/RDFS triples and saved as a Turtle file.
 SPARQL is then used in the final application to query semantic relationships between careers, skills, and courses.

-The final result is displayed through a terminal-based interface that provides students with matched skills, missing skills, readiness scores, recommended learning paths, prerequisite skills, and alternative career suggestions.
+The final system uses the terminal to display backend semantic processing steps and launches a GUI popup window for user interaction.
+The GUI provides students with matched skills, missing skills, readiness scores, recommended learning paths, prerequisite skills, and alternative career suggestions.